 - “Data Enrichment” for Product Data

-Semarchy Convergence 1.3 was specifically designed to support all these authoring scenarios, and provides a unique framework combining them in a multi-domain MDM implementation.
-The Semarchy Convergence Evolutionary MDM™ platform embraces your business cases and helps you creating a simple, safe and fast MDM solution.
+Semarchy’s unified data platform was specifically designed to support all these authoring scenarios and provides a unique framework combining them in a multi-domain MDM implementation.
+The Semarchy Convergence Evolutionary MDM platform embraces your business cases and helps you create a simple, safe, and fast MDM solution.